maheshcode/demoblaze-test-automation/AutomationApproach.md

 2. End-to-end Testing: <br> It provides a comprehensive solution for end-to-end testing, allowing you to simulate user interactions and verify the complete functionality of the application.
 3. Parallel Testing: <br> Playwright allows you to run tests in parallel, which can significantly speed up the testing process.
 4. Network Interception: <br> It supports network interception, enabling you to test how your application handles various network conditions, such as slow connections or outages, which is crucial for user experience.
 5. Rich API: <br> It provides a rich set of APIs for interacting with the DOM, handling frames, capturing screenshots, and generating PDFs, which are often needed for comprehensive testing scenarios.
+Ability to have easy using user-facing locators will help to have steady test execution even with the dom element changes.
 6. Headless Mode: <br> Playwright supports headless mode, allowing for faster execution of tests without a GUI, which is beneficial for continuous integration and deployment pipelines.
 7. Advanced Automation Capabilities: <br> It supports complex scenarios such as file uploads/downloads, form submissions, and multi-page navigation, which are common applications.
 8. Visual Testing: <br> Playwright can integrate with visual testing tools to ensure the visual integrity of your application, which is important for the user interface of eCommerce sites.